Sir John Soane's Museum

 History, tourist information, and nearby accommodation

-Among the buildings designed by Soane during his long and successful career are Fizhanger Manor in Ealing (later the public library), Moggerhanger House in Bedfordshire, and the Dulwich Art Gallery.
+Among the buildings designed by Soane during his long and successful career are Pitzhanger Manor in Ealing (later the public library), Moggerhanger House in Bedfordshire, and the Dulwich Picture Gallery.

 It is a shame that we were not allowed to take photos of the museum collections.
 Walking into the museum area is a jaw-dropping experience.
 The sheer magnitude of the collection is staggering.
 Classical Greek statues jostle for space with Egyptian columns and decorative stonework.
 At the centre of the three houses is a light-filled atrium that Soanes called The Monk's Yard, filled with a remarkable collection of antiquities.